-We are increasingly operating in a virtual world.
-Our smart devices have become essential everyday tools to access services from banking to ordering food to travel.
-Increasingly, governments are also implementing e-services aimed at these devices from providing real-time alerts to citizens to calculation and payment of taxes to COVID-19 close contact tracing notifications and more.
+In an increasingly virtual world, our smart devices have become essential everyday tools to access services from banking to food delivery to travel.
+Governments are also following suit by implementing e-services aimed at these devices.
+From providing real-time alerts to citizens to calculation and payment of taxes to COVID-19 close contact tracing notifications, and more.
 Both public and private sector organizations are promoting the use of mobile applications as the conduit for conducting business with citizens.
 For example, today we take for granted not printing a boarding pass for a flight.
-We turn up at the electronic security barrier and hold our mobile device over the barcode scanner to gain access to the departure area and to board the flight.
+We turn up at the electronic security barrier and hold our mobile devices over the barcode scanner to gain access to the departure area and to board the flight.
 And although, for the moment, we still use physical passports, how much longer before it too is phased out – more on that later.
 These can be scanned at the unmanned electronic gate to give us access (or not) to departure areas.
 While these features have been with us for a relatively short time we already use them as if they were with us forever.

 The global pandemic has seen proposals for virtual travel “passports” or certificates.
 The International Air Transport Association (IATA), which represents 290 airlines operating in 120 countries, has recently launched its “Travel Pass” app designed to:

 - Create a secure digital version of their passport on their mobile device

 - Input their flight details to learn of travel restrictions and requirements